 The main benefit of having a mission is that it gives you focus.
 You don’t have to wonder around aimlessly when you know your mission.
 You may wonder regarding the best way to accomplish your mission, but even that wondering is already more focused than being completely directionless.

 2 Optimum Use of Resources

-Without a clear mission, you can end up chasing a career because of how much money you will make, then using that money to buy things your friends seem to value.
-Living like that gets you a house full of things that are not necessarily useful, debt, and a job that you dread going to every day.
+Without a clear mission, you can end up chasing a career because of how much money you will make, then using that money to buy things your friends have.
+Living like that gets you a house full of things that are not very useful, debt, and a job that you dread going to every day.

-Having a mission gives you a clear purpose for your work/career, your money, your possessions, your time, your abilities and talents.
+Having a mission gives you a clear purpose for your work/career, your money, and the things you buy.

 3 Peace of Mind